 The host cache size now is configurable using the

 host_cache_sizeis more flexible because it can also be used to resize, enable, and disable the host cache at runtime, not just at server startup.
 If you start the server with

 --skip-host-cache, the host cache cannot be re-enabled at runtime.

 These query optimizer improvements were implemented:

-produce output in JSON format.
+EXPLAINstatement now can produce output in JSON format.
 To select this, use

-EXPLAIN FORMAT =
+EXPLAIN FORMAT = JSONsyntax.
+With

-FORMAT = JSON, the output
+FORMAT = JSON, the output includes regular

-information, as well as extended and partition information.
+EXPLAINinformation, as well as extended and partition information.

 EXPLAINoutput has also changed so that empty columns contain

 NULLrather the empty string.
 In addition,

 UNION RESULTrows have

 Using filesortin the

-Extracolumn because a temporary table is
+Extracolumn because a temporary table is used to buffer

 To work for both Optimizer Trace and JSON-format

 end_markerparameter for the

 optimizer_tracesystem variable has been moved to a separate

-variable.
+end_markers_in_jsonsystem variable.
 This is an incompatible change to the

+optimizer_tracevariable.
 For more information, see MySQL Internals: Tracing the Optimizer.